ashb/magic-paperclip/README.markdown

     sudo yum install file-devel # rpm
     sudo emerge file # gentoo

-On OSX ships with the `file` binary but not the `libmagic` shared library so I recommend installing it via [homebrew]:
+OSX ships with the `file` binary but not the `libmagic` shared library so I recommend installing it via [homebrew]:

     brew install libmagic